ShidongPAN/ShidongPan.github.io/_pages/about.md

 <ul style="width: auto; height: 300px; overflow: auto">

+  <li> <b> [Oct 2025]</b> Our paper "Mind the Third Eye!
+Benchmarking Privacy Awareness in MLLM-powered Smartphone Agents" has been accepted by <b>AAAI 2025</b>.
+Congrats to Zhixin Lin!
+TL;DR: We present the first large-scale benchmark encompassing 7,138 various privacy contexts in smartphone agent scenario.
+The pre-print is available at <a href="https://arxiv.org/abs/2508.19493"> arXiv</a>. </li>

   <li> <b> [Sep 2025]</b> Our paper "Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models" has been accepted by <b>ASE 2025</b>.
 Congrats to <a href="https://dianshu-liao.github.io/"> Dianshu Liao </a> ! </li>

   <li> <b> [Sep 2025]</b> Our paper "Towards Context-aware Mobile Privacy Notice: Implementation of A Deployable Contextual Privacy Policies Generator" has been accepted by <b>ASE 2025</b> Tool Demonstrations Track.
 Congrats to Haochen and Zhen! </li>